thendawg/tfhumandetectionnotify/README.md

 # tfhumandetectionnotify
 Its a tensorflow python script that detects people in realtime from rtsp stream and pushes notifications - I need to come up with a better name...

-Preface: This is an ongoing project that started out solely for my use, so not everything has been commented/documented, and a few things still need to be changed in the primary script rather than just in config (I just forgot to add variables for them as not needed in my config)
+Preface: This is an ongoing project that started out solely for my use, so not everything has been commented/documented, although I believe at this point most everything is configurable via the primary script.

 Screenshots -